brett3182/TCL-Workshop/README.md

 ![image alt](https://github.com/brett3182/TCL-Workshop/blob/main/Images/Module_1_Outputs/Module_5_Outputs/1.png?raw=true)

 If there are errors while executing synthesis, the script stops and we get a error message.
-We can check the log file for error details or do a 'grep -i error' in our terminal to list out all the errrors.
+We can check the log file for error details or do a 'grep -i error' in our terminal to list out all the errors.

 ![image alt](https://github.com/brett3182/TCL-Workshop/blob/main/Images/Module_1_Outputs/Module_5_Outputs/3.png?raw=true)

-Now, the synthesized file (.synth.v) from Yosys contain some unwanted characters such as asterisks '*' and backslashes '\'.
+Now, the synthesized file (.synth.v) from Yosys contain some unwanted characters such as asterisks '*' and backslashes.
 These are shown in the image below:

 ![image alt](https://github.com/brett3182/TCL-Workshop/blob/main/Images/Module_1_Outputs/Module_5_Outputs/4.png?raw=true)